AquariusPower/CommandsConsoleGUI/doc/readme.txt

 	___Commands___ (see /help)
 	= Alias to run multiple commands.
 	= Variables can be set and evaluated to run console commands.
-	= Most commands will have an identical variable identifier holding its last execution value.
+	= Most commands will have an identical variable identifier holding its setup value.
+Usage ex.: /echo ${&consoleHeight}
 	= Comment token detection, after it, line is ignored.
 	= Omit the "command being run" info entry by ending a line with '#', good at init file, mainly for /echo commands.
 	= Multi-line conditional command blocks using: if, elseIf, else, ifEnd (can be nested)